mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### gtag

-The ID for Google Analytics.
-If configured, Google Analytics will be integrated into the website.
+Google Analytics ID, if this field is configured, Google Analytics will be integrated into the site.

 ```json
 {